Best MVNO carrier 2025

 Reasons to avoid

-There are three major carriers in the U.S., and each one offers a very similar level of coverage by the numbers.
-However, if you live in the country, there might be certain areas where AT&T's network reaches, and Verizon and T-Mobile's networks don't.
-If that's the case, you (and your family) can still take advantage of prepaid savings with Cricket Wireless.
-This AT&T-owned carrier has four main phone plans starting with a 5GB plan, then 10GB, and two unlimited options.
-All but the base plan also include multi-line discounts, as well as autopay savings.
+There are three major carriers in the U.S., and each one of them offers a largely similar level of coverage by the numbers.
+However, if you live in the country, there might be certain areas where AT&T's network reaches better, in comparison to Verizon and T-Mobile's networks.
+If that's the case, you (and your family!) can still take advantage of prepaid savings with Cricket Wireless.
+Owned by AT&T, the carrier gives you four main phone plans starting with a 5GB plan, then 10GB, and two unlimited options.
+All but the base plan come with multi-line discounts as well as autopay savings.

-AT&T's network is compatible with most unlocked phones so if you already own a device, there's a good chance you can bring it with you.
+AT&T's network is compatible with most of the unlocked phones so if you already own a device, there's a good chance you can bring it aboard.
 Cricket Wireless sells a solid range of mid-range devices as well, including both Android phones and iPhones, so if you want something high-end, you'll need to buy or finance it unlocked.

 Best international perks